"By means of classical music we influence the vines."

 Turning a problem into an opportunity

-The grapes are cultivated as much as possible in an organic and bio-dynamic way.
-That means for instance that they don’t use fertilizers or chemical weed killers.
+The grapes are grown organically and biodynamically as much as possible.
+This means, for example, that they do not use artificial fertilizers or chemical herbicides.

 Serenading grapes with classical music in the vineyards